 Is my private well at risk?

 If you do have an arsenic level in your water that is higher than you would like, there are water treatment technologies available to address the problem.
-Do not attempt to remove arsenic by boiling water.
-This will only concentrate the arsenic.

 What types of treatment solutions are available to private well owners?